Ethiopia's Hidden Treasures

 Departs Departs Daily

-Booking conditions Prices are based on private touring.
-Minimum of two people travelling together.
-Single rates are based on travel with minimum two, please enquire for single travel solo rates.
+Booking conditions Prices are based on private touring, with a minimum of two people travelling together.
+Single rates are based on travelling with others in your party but staying in a single room, please enquire for single travel solo rates.

-Prices are based on private touring.
-Minimum of two people travelling together.
-Single rates are based on travel with minimum two, please enquire for single travel solo rates.
+Prices are based on private touring, with a minimum of two people travelling together.
+Single rates are based on travelling with others in your party but staying in a single room, please enquire for single travel solo rates.